 “There was a weird atmosphere in the room after my endoscopy - of course, they all knew.
 I was taken to a room and the endoscopist looked me straight in the eye and said ‘Well, John, I’m glad you came.
 It’s bad news.
 You’ve got cancer.’
 I asked if she could be sure.
 But there was no question about it.”

 Cancer treatments vary depending on individual circumstances.
 The main courses of treatment include an operation, chemotherapy and radiotherapy.
 Just a few weeks after his diagnosis, Phil had an operation to remove his testicle: “The operation itself wasn’t bad.
 I was up and moving about the next day.
 Waiting for results and appointments is one of the hardest parts.
 It can take up to 4 weeks to hear anything.
-There’s a lot of sleepless nights.
+There are a lot of sleepless nights.
 For me, I became almost inward.
 Suddenly you feel like every advert on TV is about cancer.
 Everyone you meet tells you about someone else they know with cancer.
 You can’t escape it.